 DATA SOVEREIGNTY

-One of the main goals of the NLIS is to empower Native Lands through data and support native efforts to build stronger sovereign research capacity.
-Because we are fully aware of the link between historical land oppression and data colonialism, we are committed to support the development of data sovereignty in native lands.
+One of the main goals of the NLAP and the NLIS is to empower Native Lands through data and support Native efforts to build stronger sovereign research capacity.
+Because we are fully aware of the link between historical land oppression and data colonialism, we are committed to supporting the development of data sovereignty in Native lands.

 Native Data Sovereignty: A Summary

 Increasingly, what we know about the world is shaped and defined by data.
-It shapes the way we think, influences our behavior as individuals, shapes our social norms, and guides our policies and laws.
-Data can also be a powerful tool for surveillance and control and has been an integral part of European colonization around the world and especially for the unique brand of settler colonialism that took shape in North America.
-At its most basic, settler colonialism functions to replace indigenous populations with an invasive permanent settler population.
-Historically, this has occurred through outright genocide, assimilation and/or apartheid.
+Data shapes how we think, influences our behavior as individuals, shapes our social norms, and guides our policies and laws.
+Data can also be a powerful tool for surveillance and control and has been an integral part of European colonization around the world, especially for the unique brand of settler colonialism that took shape in North America.
+At its most basic, settler colonialism functions to replace Indigenous populations with an invasive permanent settler population.
+Historically, this has occurred through outright genocide, assimilation, and/or apartheid.

-Sadly, all three have been part of the colonization of North America and, in large part, these policies were data driven.
-What that means is that data was collected and used to monitor indigenous populations and their lands and to assess the efficacy of specific replacement policies employed.
-To this end, the United States Government has maintained meticulous records about indigenous populations, their health, incomes, education, land status, law and order, etc. And, despite the fact that Native American Tribes are recognized as sovereign nations within the United States, the U.S. Government still maintains almost complete control over this data.
+Sadly, all three of these settler colonial functions have been part of the colonization of North America, and, in large part, these policies were data-driven.
+That means that data was collected and used to monitor Indigenous populations and their lands and assess the efficacy of specific replacement policies employed.
+To this end, the United States Government has maintained meticulous records about Indigenous populations, their health, incomes, education, land status, law and order, etc. And, even though Native American Tribes are recognized as sovereign nations within the United States, the U.S. Government still maintains almost complete control over this data.

-Additionally, Native communities have also been excluded from other datasets, collected by the U.S. Government, that could be utilized to strengthen their self-determination, enhance their access to and control over lands, advocate for their rights and increase their political power (resisting replacement).
-There is other data still that is not being shared that could be used to create greater accountability and better assess the government’s performance in its current and historic self-appointed role as “Trustee” of native lands.
-Gaining control over data about your people and lands is a crucial pivot around which native nations can organize truly sovereign land management, but this data must be weighed against the ways it can be used by adverse parties for nefarious purposes, such as the desecration of sacred sites, theft of sacred objects and human remains, land speculation, the unauthorized exploitation of natural resources, etc.
+Additionally, Native communities have also been excluded from other datasets, collected by the U.S. Government, that could be utilized to strengthen their self-determination, enhance their access to and control over lands, advocate for their rights, and increase their political power (resisting replacement).
+There is other data that is still not being shared that could be used to create greater accountability and better assess the government’s performance in its current and historic self-appointed role as “Trustee” of Native lands.
+Gaining control over data about your people and lands is a crucial pivot around which Native Nations can organize truly sovereign land management.
+Still, this data must be weighed against the ways it can be used by adverse parties for nefarious purposes, such as the desecration of sacred sites, theft of sacred objects and human remains, land speculation, the unauthorized exploitation of natural resources, etc.

 Documenting Data Colonialism in Native Land